BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 ## Start Manually

 A thing that I did when starting out (and that I'd recommend) is to use a browser extension to check for accessibility issues.
 I suggest it because it gets you more intimately familiar with WCAG violations than an automated tool; you get the error (and most tools will point out the element to you on the screen as well), you can see and interact with the element and page right in front of you, and you can also inspect element to try out fixes quickly without having to reload the page.

-I started out with
-https://squizlabs.github.io/HTML_CodeSniffer/ is a very lightweight bookmarklet (meaning you don't have to install an extension, you just click on a browser bookmark while on a page), but it can be wrong, and not recognize that things like `display: none` take elements out of the accessibility tree.
-I haven't used
+I started out with [HTML CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/), a very lightweight bookmarklet (meaning you don't have to install an extension, you just click on a browser bookmark while on a page).
+However, I ran into several issues where CodeSniffer was wrong; it didn't recognize that CSS like `display: none` takes elements out of the accessibility tree.
-[WAVE](https://wave.webaim.org/) as much but it's very snazzy and seems to not fall for the same fall positives that Code Sniffer does.
+I haven't used [WAVE](https://wave.webaim.org/) as much but it's very snazzy and seems to not fall for the same fall positives that Code Sniffer does.

 ## Move to an automated checker